 We are going to the BEST restaurant in the Resort tonight (apparently).
 It has rave reviews in my favourite Fiji travel Facebook group and is supposed to be an amazing experience.
 Our new friends have been twice.
 The second time without their kids – there is probably a lesson here for me.
 Must remember to threaten my daughter with room service when she wakes up.

-It’s currently pouring with rain but this will not stop the activities I have planned for our second last afternoon – going to the beach, kite flying, kayaking and paddle boarding.
+It’s currently pouring rain but this will not stop the activities I have planned for our second last afternoon – going to the beach, kite flying, kayaking and paddle boarding.
 Maybe it’ll stop by the time my daughter wakes up.
 And if not, well as the nice lady on Facebook informed me, YOU GET WET SWIMMING ANYWAY!!

 TIP #9: THE SHOW MUST GO ON.
 TRY TO MAKE THE BEST OF SHITTY SITUATIONS.